GPU-accelerated LISA parameter estimation with full time domain response: Conclusions

-One current limitation is the necessity to initialize the sampler with Fisher estimates to enhance convergence speed.
+We recognize that optimizing sampler settings could further reduce sampling time and improve posterior convergence; however, this will be addressed in future studies, alongside trials of alternative samplers to evaluate their effectiveness.
+One current limitation is the necessity of initializing the sampler with Fisher estimates to enhance convergence speed.
 This requirement could potentially be addressed by further reducing the computational cost associated with likelihood evaluations.
-In this regard, we are exploring more efficient algorithms for waveform and likelihood computation, including non-uniform time grids and interpolation methods such as Multibanding, Relative Binning or \textsc{FANTA}\footnote{\textsc{FANTA} (Fourier Analytical Transform of a piecewise Approximant) leverages the Fourier transform’s linearity to analytically integrate a simplified form of the waveform function across each time interval.}.
+In this regard, we are exploring more efficient algorithms for waveform and likelihood computation, including nonuniform time grids and interpolation methods such as Multibanding, Relative Binning or \textsc{FANTA}\footnote{\textsc{FANTA} (Fourier Analytical Transform of a piecewise Approximant) leverages the Fourier transform’s linearity to analytically integrate a simplified form of the waveform function across each time interval.}.
 By implementing these acceleration techniques, we also aim to extend this framework to lower-mass systems with longer-duration signals, such as those from stellar-mass black holes.

-The next steps and challenges can be summarized in \begin{itemize} \item Perform injections in fully realistic LISA noise. \item So far the injected signal and recovery have been performed with the same waveform model and LISA settings.
-The next step is to use different settings for the recovery. \item Optimization of sampler settings for general initialization \item Parallelization of sampling over multiple GPUs. \item Further speed-up of waveform and likelihood evaluation with non-uniform grids algorithms. \end{itemize}
+The next steps and challenges can be summarized as \begin{itemize} \item Perform injections in fully realistic LISA noise. \item So far the injected signal and recovery have been performed with the same waveform model and LISA settings.
+The next step is to use different settings for the recovery. \item Optimization of sampler settings for general sampler initialization. \item Parallelization of sampling over multiple GPUs. \item Further speed-up of waveform and likelihood evaluation with nonuniform grids algorithms. \end{itemize}